benawad/taco-apollo/README.md

 If you get an error about `babel-node`, then run the following line:

-`npm install --save-dev babel-cli babel-preset-es2015`
+`npm install -g babel-cli babel-preset-es2015`

+# Usage

+Start the server

+`npm start`

+Then you can go to `locahost:3030/graphiql` in your browser to start making queries.